saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ### The Decisions our Analysis Targets Could Support

-This research question allows HFS to better understand the affect that facility has on missed appointments.
+This research question allows HFS to understand the effect better that facility has on missed appointments.
 Missed appointments describe events where the person does not show up for their appointment.
-These missed appointments are costly for HFS since the user misses their treatment and the therapist is unable to perform chargeable services.
-Therefore, missed appointments represent a large costs, both for the clients and in terms of overall revenue.
+These missed appointments are costly for HFS since the user misses their treatment and the therapist cannot perform chargeable services.
+Therefore, missed appointments represent large costs, both for the clients and in terms of overall revenue.
 This research question explores the relationship between the facility and missed appointments.

-There are multiple aspects about a facility that might affect the number of missed appointments.
+There are multiple aspects of a facility that might affect the number of missed appointments.
 A location with limited parking or limited alternative transportation might affect a client's ability to reach the facility.
-Further, a location without sidewalks might that primarly serves persons without personal vehicles might negatively affect the ease of visiting the location, therefore, the target demographic might also affect the rate of missed appointments.
-Language might also be a barrier, facilities that serve a Spanish-only speaking population but lacks a sufficient amount of language support might result in a higher missed appointment rate for particular ethnicities.
+Further, a location without sidewalks might that primarily serves persons without personal vehicles might negatively affect the ease of visiting the location; therefore, the target demographic might also affect the rate of missed appointments.
+The language might also be a barrier.
+Facilities that serve a Spanish-only speaking population but lack a sufficient amount of language support might result in a higher missed appointment rate for particular ethnicities.

 The research also explores whether job title affects dropped appointments.
-Job requirements might change from title to title, which might affect dropped appointments.
+Job requirements might change from title to title, affecting dropped appointments.
 This research explores the phenomenon.
 It might be that more experienced therapists are better at scheduling appointments and auxiliary details to help the patient make the meeting.
-In contrast, a busier facility might result in more persons who fall through the cracks and therefore miss appointments.
+In contrast, a busier facility might result in more persons falling through the cracks and, therefore, missing appointments.
 This question provides details concerning the relationship between the therapist job title and the rate of missed appointments.

 Knowledge about the relationship between missed appointments and the facility can support numerous decisions.
 Firstly, it might create awareness about problematic facilities with higher missed appointment rates.
 Secondly, we uncover an interesting relationship between job title and missed appointments.
-HFS can take this knoweldge and delve into why these facilities and job titles have higher rates of missed appointments.
-Given the large cost of missed appointments, we feel that this research question has the potential to impact HFS' efficiency and revenue, improving both its and patients' outcomes.
+HFS can take this knowledge and delve into why these facilities and job titles have higher rates of missed appointments.
+Given the large cost of missed appointments, we feel that this research question can potentially impact HFS's efficiency and revenue, improving both its and patients' outcomes.

 ### Research Question #3
 **Which facilities provide services to clients identifying as